Complete. Querying Agents

-Twenty-three-year old Ruby Araminta feels like an impostor—even to herself.
-An empath hiding her abilities, an orphan with a mysterious past, and a life consigned to the mega poultry industry, she didn’t think life could get any worse.
-That is until the Corp orders her dying grandmother—the only family she has left—into a home and Ruby to marry a man she doesn’t love.
-The Path, a secret network, offers to smuggle Ruby into the west.
-To become who she’s meant to be, she’ll have to choose between security and peril, love and liberty.
+In the United States of the Atlantic, twenty-three-year-old Ruby Roth feels like an impostor.
+An empath hiding her abilities, an orphan with a mysterious past, and a life consigned to the mega poultry industry, she didn’t think life could get worse.
+That is until her dying grandmother is ordered into a home and Ruby to marry a man she doesn’t love.
+A secret network, offers to smuggle Ruby into the west, but to become who she’s meant to be, she’ll have to choose between security and peril; love and liberty.

 GHOST THERAPY, 80,000 words.
 Fantasy